When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 The same holds true for sports bets.
 If you are diligent about shopping lines you can find better value on your bets.

 Also, by virtue of the fact that you will need to create different accounts at different books you will have the opportunity to take advantage of the different promotional offers upon sign-up and first deposit.
-Besides that, discover the best sports betting mobile apps to get started.
+Besides that, discover the best sports betting mobile apps and top-rated sports betting sites to get started.

 Team and player performance in sports can be really streaky.
 Sometimes players are in the zone and can’t miss a shot while other times they’re as cold as ice.
 You can take advantage of hot and cold streaks in your betting and if you can identify them faster than the oddsmakers, it presents a big opportunity.